Elphonic/Spotify_Tracks_Analysis/README.md

 ## 📢 Next Steps
 ✅ **Analyze lyrical content** to see how themes impact popularity.
 ✅ **Compare hip-hop trends over different years**.
-✅ **Use machine learning** to predict song success based on track features.

 ---